TimothyByrd/KeePassNetStandard/README.md

 Some things have been `#if`-ed out, notably UI code down in the core library.
 (The sort of things that are okay in a one-man project, but wouldn't pass code review in a team setting.)

+Note that the assembly in this project is not signed.

 The code I added in KeePassNetStandard.KeePassUtilities has XML documentation to make it easier to use.